mukamel-lab/SingleCellFusion_EnhancerPaper/README.md

 cd SingleCellFusion_EnhancerPaper
 conda env create -f env.yml
 ```
-The installation of the conda environment takes about xx minutes.
+The installation of the conda environment takes less than 20 minutes.
 After installation, activate the environment using
 ```bash
 conda activate conda_enhancer
 ```